adjust/android_sdk/README.md

 ### <a id="basic-setup"></a>Basic setup

 We recommend using a global android [Application][android_application] class to initialize the SDK.
-If don't have one in your app already, follow these steps:
+If you don't have one in your app already, follow these steps:

 1. Create a class that extends `Application`.